sk4rm/skarmium/skarmium/README.md

 * the ability to wear a helmet when capturing a flag
 * flag drops upon breaking the block below the flag (please use `/flag remove` instead)
 * flag control (you won't know how many or where the flags are)
-* a beacon beam showing you the flag location (it's client side D: )
+* a beacon beam showing you the flag location (cuz the beam is rendered on client side D: )

 #